AndyObtiva/glimmer-dsl-libui/README.md

 All operations that could normally be called on `LibUI` can also be called on `Glimmer::LibUI`, but some have enhancements as detailed below.

-- `Glimmer::LibUI::queue_main(&block)`: queues an operation to be run on the main event loop at the earliest opportunity possible
+- `Glimmer::LibUI::queue_main(&block)`: queues an operation to be run on the main event loop at the earliest opportunity possible.
+When writing multi-threaded code, it is required to wrap all code interacting with GUI objects (like `window` or `button`) from another `Thread` with `Glimmer::LibUI::queue_main { ... }`.
+See [Glimmer Meta-Example](https://github.com/AndyObtiva/glimmer-dsl-libui/blob/master/examples/meta_example.rb) for an example of using `Glimmer::LibUI::queue_main { ... }` inside another `Thread`.
 - `Glimmer::LibUI::timer(time_in_seconds=0.1, repeat: true, &block)`: calls block after time_in_seconds has elapsed, repeating indefinitely unless repeat is `false` or an `Integer` for finite number of repeats.
 Block can return `false` or `true` to override next repetition.

 There are additional useful `Glimmer::LibUI` operations that are not found in `LibUI`, which mostly help if you would like to do advanced lower level [LibUI](https://github.com/kojix2/LibUI) programming: